Creating A To Do List In WordPress

 Plugin Features

-You can set up the plugin to assign private to do lists for each user, to have all users share a to-do list, or to have a master list with individual completion of items.
+You can configure Cleverness To-Do List with private to do lists for each user, to have all users share the same to do list, or to have a master list with individual completion of items.

-The shared to-do list option provides different settings.
-You can assign to-do items to specific users (this includes emailing a new to-do item to assigned users) and optionally to have assigned items only viewable by that user.
+The shared to do list option has a variety of settings available.
+You can assign to do items to specific users (this includes emailing a new to do item to the assigned user) and optionally to have assigned items only viewable by that user.
 You can also assign different permission levels to different users based on user roles.
-There are also settings to enable the display of deadline and progress fields.
-Category support is also included as front-end administration.
+There are also settings available to enable the display of deadline and progress fields.
+Category support is included as well as front-end administration.

-A new menu item is added to the backend to help you manage your list and your to-do list can also be displayed on the dashboard widget.
+A new menu item is added to the admin backend to manage your lists and your to-do lists can also appear on a dashboard widget.

-A sidebar widget is also available as short code to display the to-do list items on your site.
+A sidebar widget is available as well as short code to display the to do list items on your site.
 There are two short codes for front-end list administration.
-Management of categories is accessed via the back-end.
+Category management is accessible through the back-end admin section.

-If you plan to set up a multi-author site you can use this plugin to create custom to do lists for your post editors if you also install the developer’s premium plugin, Post Planner.
+If you plan to set up a multi-author blog you can use this to-do lists plugin to create custom to do lists for your post planners if you also download the developer’s premium plugin, Post Planner.

 Installing The Cleverness To-Do List Plugin

-In your WordPress dashboard area, go to the menu and select Plugins > Add New …
+Log into your WP administration area and in the menu choose Plugins > Add New …

 Locate the entry in the Search Results section and click Install Now …

-Note: The plugin’s ‘Settings’ section can also be accessed by selecting To-Do List > Settings from the dashboard menu …
+Note: The plugin’s ‘Settings’ area can also be accessed by choosing To-Do List > Settings from your admin menu …

-The Settings screen is divided into four sections:
+The plugin’s ‘Settings’ area is divided into 4 sections:

-- User Permissions – The options in this area let you set up user permissions and capabilities for Group and Master List types.
+- User Permissions – The options in this section let you set up user permissions and capabilities for Group and Master List types.

 - Import/Export – The options in this area let you import and export to-do list data and plugin settings.